 Analyse the survey results and create an initial one year improvement plan which will focus on the areas most in need.Find out more

-See Me get the anonymous data back from the survey, analyse it and provide you with a findings report
+The portal will analyse the anonymous data from the staff survey and provide you with a needs assessment report.

 Create an Improvement Plan

-The improvement plan will be based on areas of improvement (and good practice) identified through the survey.
+The improvement plan will be based on areas of improvement (and good practice) identified through the self-assessment and the staff survey.